G.L.A.D

-"G.L.A.D" is a song by English singer-songwriter and actress Kim Appleby, released as the second single from her debut solo album, Kim Appleby.
-It was co-written by her with her sister, Melanie Appleby and Craig Logan.
-The remix features a rap from Aswad vocalist Brinsley Forde.
+"G.L.A.D" is a song by English singer-songwriter and actress Kim Appleby, released in January 1991 by Parlophone Records as the second single from her debut solo album, Kim Appleby (1990).
+It stands for "Good Lovin And Devotion" and was co-written by her with her sister, Melanie Appleby and Craig Logan.
+The remix, which was also used in the accompanying music video, features a rap from Aswad vocalist Brinsley Forde.
 It peaked at number ten on the UK Singles Chart for two weeks in February 1991.
 "G.L.A.D" also peaked at number five in Luxembourg, number six in Belgium, and number seven in Ireland.

 Critical reception

-A reviewer from Liverpool Echo called the song "cheerful and catchy."
-Pan-European magazine Music & Media commented, "The well-known PWL-vibe, sometimes known as 'the sound of a bright young Britain' strikes back.
-G.L.A.D. stands for Good Lovin And Devotion, and is taken from Appleby's solo debut album as the follow-up to Don't Worry.
+A reviewer from Liverpool Echo complimented the song as "cheerful and catchy."
+Andrew Mueller from Melody Maker wrote, "Not bad.
+Not bad at all."
+He added, "Not a million miles from the old Mel & Kim monster with the initials in it and, for not many different reasons, not a less than quite good thing to bounce up and down to for a few minutes."
+Pan-European magazine Music & Media commented, "The well-known PWL-vibe, sometimes known as 'the sound of a bright young Britain' strikes back. [...]
 It's solid but not exactly profound."
+Terry Staunton from NME said, "Kim follows her initial solo success with a nice enough song, but not as special as 'Don't Worry'.
+She's got a thing about initials by the sound of things, as those of you who bought Mel & Kim's 'F.L.M.' will recall."
 Newcastle Evening Chronicle described it as "bouncy bubbly pop", noting that Appleby co-wrote it with late sister Mel and ex Bros Craig Logan.

 Music video

 The music video for "G.L.A.D" was directed by British director, producer and writer of films and television series Nick Willing.
+It features Aswad vocalist Brinsley Forde.